-Biography: Professor Ning Xi received D.Sc. degree in Systems Science and Mathematics from Washington University in St. Louis, Missouri, USA in December 1993.
-Currently he is the Chair Professor of Robotics and Automation in the Department of Industrial and Manufacturing System Engineering, and the Director of Advanced Emerging Technologies Institute of the University of Hong Kong.
-Before joining the University of Hong Kong, he was a University Distinguished Professor, the John D. Ryder Professor of Electrical and Computer Engineering and Director of Robotics and Automation Laboratory at Michigan State University in United States.
-He also served as the founding head of the Department of Mechanical and Biomedical Engineering at City University of Hong Kong (2011-2013).
-Prof. Xi is a fellow of IEEE.
-He also served as the President of IEEE Nanotechnology Council (2010-2011), a member of Administrative Committee of IEEE Robotics and Automation Society (2013-2015).
-He has been elected as the President of IEEE Robotics and Automation Society (2018-2019).
-His research interests include robotics, manufacturing automation, micro/nano manufacturing, nano sensors and devices, and intelligent control and systems.
+Biography: Ning Xi received his D.Sc. degree in Systems Science and Mathematics from Washington University in St. Louis, Missouri, USA in December 1993.
+Currently, he is the head of Department of Industrial and Manufacturing Systems Engineering, the Director of Advanced Technologies Institute and Chair professor of Robotics and Automation at the University of Hong Kong.
+He was a University Distinguished Professor, the John D. Ryder Professor of Electrical and Computer Engineering and Director of Robotics and Automation Laboratory at Michigan State University.
+Dr. Xi was awarded SPIE Nano Engineering Award in 2007.
+In addition, he is a recipient of US National Science Foundation CAREER Award.
+Dr. Xi is a fellow of IEEE.
+He also served as the President of IEEE Nanotechnology Council (2010-2011) and the President of IEEE Robotics and Automation Society (2018).
+His research interests include robotics, manufacturing automation, micro/nano manufacturing, nano sensors and devices, nano bio system applications, and intelligent control and systems.

 Prof. Dan Halperin (IEEE Fellow, ACM Fellow)